maarten-pennings/howto/Quadro/readme.md

 Again, we will ignore A, B, C, and E.
 In those variations no move is possible except moving 1-2 or 3-4, leading to one of A-H.
-So we are left we three variations in step 6: D, G and H.
+So we are left with three variations in step 6: D, G and H.

 > To be fair there are more variations, because as soon as 3-4 is moved, we can move 8-12 or even 5-9.
 But this is more or less what we do next.